 Writing down your passwords in a notebook is probably a good way of getting started, but you’ll regret it the day you leave it in a café or on a train (and you will).

 Password managers are the most effective, safest way to deal with your passwords and a solution recommended by Get Safe Online (The online safety organisation supported by HM Government and leading organisations in banking, retail, internet security).
-We recommend – and use ourselves – a service called LastPass.
+We recommend – and use ourselves – a service called Bitwarden.

 It will automatically encrypt and save logins and passwords for websites and apps you use, and there is the added benefit of being able to access them from any computer or device you are using.

-Your LastPass account is protected by a master password (make that a complicated one and commit it firmly to memory), and simply recognises the website you are on and fills in the login form for you.
+Your Bitwarden account is protected by a master password (make that a complicated one and commit it firmly to memory), and simply recognises the website you are on and fills in the login form for you.
 It also allows you to easily view and copy passwords and other details if you need to.

 If you’re concerned that someone could shop on your Amazon account whilst you are away from your desk, you can also force individual sites to require you re-enter your Master Password before your username and password are unlocked.